Alex3DLabs/Klipper_Configs/Moonraker/ReadMe.md

 Once you get the new Pi loaded you can then SCP the file onto it.

+Stop the Moonraker Service

+...
+sudo systemctl stop moonraker.service
+...

+SCP the  backup to the new Pi

 ```
 scp /Users/userid/Desktop/moonrakerdb.bak pi@YourIP:~/printer_data/database/
 ```